Rdeepthiacharya/Hotel_Management_System/README.md

 1. Clone the repository to your local machine.
 2. Open a terminal and navigate to the backend directory.
 3. Install the required dependencies using pip install -r requirements.txt.
-4. Start the backend server using uvicorn main:app --reload.
+4. Start the backend server using python -m uvicorn app:app --reload.
 5. Open a web browser and navigate to http://localhost:8000/ to access the application.

 ## Features